 So, it pays to agree with the landlord in advance regarding:

-When negotiating your new lease, be sure to negotiate clauses that protect you now and in the future.
+When entering a commercial lease negotiation, be sure to negotiate clauses that protect you now and in the future.
 Specifically, think about:

 The terms of your commercial lease can act like a slow leak in your tires and can open the door to unexpected costs.

-What's more, Covid-19 has turned the world on its head.
-And commercial real estate markets are feeling the impact.
+What's more, it's a tenant's market.
+Covid has turned the world on its head and commercial real estate markets are feeling the impact.
 With every deal done, a new bar is set.
-And nowadays, anything is negotiable; the devil really is in the detail.
+And nowadays, anything is negotiable; the devil is in the detail.

-So, critically evaluate your future needs, hit your commercial lease negotiation hard, and consider all opportunities before signing on the dotted line.
+So, critically evaluate your future needs, hit your commercial lease negotiation hard, and consider all opportunities before entering into an agreement.

-Where possible, work with a tenant representative who will advocate on your behalf, ensure that your interests are protected, provide you with solid advice and break down confusing language.
-And, since landlords often cover the rep's fees, hiring one won't increase the cost of your search or negotiation.
+Better yet, work with a tenant representative who will advocate on your behalf, ensure that your interests are protected, provide you with solid advice and break down confusing language.
+And, since most landlords cover the rep's fees, hiring one won't increase the cost of your search or negotiation.

-Get in touch with the team at Tenant CS today to see how we can save you.
+Get in touch with the team at Tenant CS today to see how we can save you in your next commercial lease negotiation.